Ronnie O'Sullivan: Team finals: 3 (3 titles)

-Amateur finals: 5 (3 titles)
+Amateur finals: 7 (4 titles)

 Maximum and century breaks

-Ronnie O'Sullivan has completed 15 maximum breaks from his first in the 1997 World Snooker Championship against Mick Price to his 2018 English Open maximum against Allan Taylor.
+O'Sullivan has completed 17 maximum breaks in professional competition, from his first in the 1997 World Snooker Championship against Mick Price to his second of two 2025 Saudi Arabia Masters maximums against Chris Wakelin.

-Achieved in 5 minutes and 8 seconds, O'Sullivan's maximum in 1997 also holds the record for the fastest maximum in competitive play.
-Initially Guinness World Records recorded the time at 5 minutes and 20 seconds, but subsequent evidence suggested that the BBC started the timer too early on the break.
-Depending on the timing methodology used, the break took between 5 minutes 8 seconds and 5 minutes 15 seconds, with both World Snooker and Guinness World Records now officially acknowledging the shorter time.
+His first official maximum in 1997, completed in 5 minutes and 8 seconds, holds the record for the fastest maximum break achieved in competitive play.
+Initially, Guinness World Records recorded the time at 5 minutes and 20 seconds, but subsequent evidence has suggested that the BBC started the timer too early on the break.
+Depending on the timing methodology used, the break took between 5 minutes 8 seconds and 5 minutes 15 seconds; both World Snooker and Guinness World Records now officially acknowledge the shorter time.

-O'Sullivan also holds the record for the total number of century breaks, compiling more than 1,100 century breaks in professional competition.
-He scored his 1,100th century in his quarter-final match against John Higgins at the Cazoo Tour Championship of 2021.
-At the 2022 Scottish Open, O'Sullivan scored a century in 3 minutes 34 seconds — just 3 seconds slower than the fastest televised century break, which was made by Tony Drago in 1996.
+O'Sullivan also holds the record for the total number of century breaks, compiling more than 1,200 in professional competition.
+He scored his 1,200th century in a second-round match against Hossein Vafaei at the 2023 World Snooker Championship.
+At the 2022 Scottish Open, O'Sullivan scored a century in 3 minutes and 34 seconds—just 3 seconds slower than the fastest televised century break, made by Tony Drago in 1996.
+He scored his 1,300th century in the 2025 Saudi Arabia Snooker Masters final again Neil Roberston, making him the first ever professional snooker player to do so.